19hours/sg-statutes/Acts/Companies Act.md

 ### Protection of interests of creditors and members

-227R\.—(1) At any time when a judicial management order is in force, a creditor or member of the company may apply to the Court by petition for an order under this section on the ground —
+227R\.—(1) At any time when a judicial management order is in force, a creditor or member of the company may apply to the Court for an order under this section on the ground —

 (a) that the company’s affairs, business and property are being or have been managed by the judicial manager in a manner which is or was unfairly prejudicial to the interests of its creditors or members generally or of some part of its creditors or members (including at least himself) or of a single creditor that represents one quarter in value of the claims against the company; or

 (b) that any actual or proposed act or omission of the judicial manager is or would be so prejudicial.

-(2) On a petition for an order under this section, the Court may make such order as it thinks fit for giving relief in respect of the matters complained of, or adjourn the hearing conditionally or unconditionally, or make an interim order or any other order that it thinks fit.
+(2) On an application for an order under this section, the Court may make such order as it thinks fit for giving relief in respect of the matters complained of, or adjourn the hearing conditionally or unconditionally, or make an interim order or any other order that it thinks fit.

 (3) Subject to subsection (4), an order under this section may —

 (a) regulate the future management by the judicial manager of the company’s affairs, business and property;

-(b) require the judicial manager to refrain from doing or continuing an act complained of by the petitioner or to do an act which the petitioner has complained he has omitted to do;
+(b) require the judicial manager to refrain from doing or continuing an act complained of by the applicant or to do an act which the applicant has complained he has omitted to do;

 (c) require the summoning of a meeting of creditors or members for the purpose of considering such matters as the Court may direct;